 AZ provides support for medical or scientific education, advances in medical or scientific research, health or healthcare systems or disaster relief through financial or non-financial ToVs to legitimate, established organisations.

 AZ can provide this support through:

-- Contributions or Sponsorships (or referred to as Grants) to support initiatives in HCP Education, including education about healthcare systems and practices, Medical or Scientific Research, or Partnerships. - Donations to a non-profit or public sector healthcare organisation (HCO) intended to support their charitable mission and activities. - Donations and Grants to Patient Organisation (PO) - Donations and Grants as part of Community Investments to charities and other nonprofit non-HCOs are subject to separate disclosure and thus excluded.
+- Contributions or Sponsorships (or referred to as Grants) to support initiatives in HCP Education, including education about healthcare systems and practices, Medical or Scientific Research, or Partnerships. - Donations to a non-profit or public sector healthcare organisation (HCO) or Patient Organisation (PO) intended to support their charitable mission and activities.

-Donations to HCOs can be both monetary and donations in kind.
+Donations to HCOs or POs can be both monetary and donations in kind.
 Product Donations are given in circumstances of national emergency, international or national disaster relief or other genuine public health need.
 AZ charitable product donations and processes are aligned to the World Health Organisation (WHO) Guidelines for Drug Donations.